Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

     - firstname_lastname.html
     - script.sh
 ```
-Through this module, you have learned what are some of the tools that are required for development and automation.
+Through this module, you have learned how to use some of the tools that are required for development and automation.
 For the next module, you will be uploading the HTML file you have created and host it on a web server within the cloud.